dbrgn/django-simplepaginator/README.md

 </div>
 ```

-If the column feature is not used, some parts can be omitted:
+If the column/sorting feature is not used, some parts can be omitted:

 ```html
 <h1>Pagination demo</h1>